Platinum-Saber/Infinite-Stack/SEM-3/CS3043-Database Systems/Group Project/Other Nonfunctional Requirements.md

 2. **Reliability**
 	- The system should operate reliably, with a target of fewer than 5 critical failures per year.
 Any critical failure should be resolved within 1 hour.

-1. **Maintainability**
+3. **Maintainability**
 	- The system should be designed for ease of maintenance, allowing updates, bug fixes, and patches to be applied.
 The maintenance period should be minimal.

  4. **Scalability**
 	 - The system should be able for the addition of new branches, users, and transactions without a major rebuild of the system architecture.

 5. **Usability**
 	- The system should be user-friendly.
 It should require minimal training for employees and customers.
 The UI should be consistent across all platforms (desktop, web, and mobile).

-6. **Interoperability:** (mekt wen namak thyenwnm dann.
-Chatgpt apu ekak)
-- The system should be designed to integrate seamlessly with the country’s common banking switch.
-It should adhere to the required API standards and protocols.

 ## 5.5 Business Rules

- - Only branch managers can approve loan applications, with the exception of online loan requests which are automatically approved if conditions are met. (automatically approve????)
+ - Only branch managers can approve loan applications, with the exception of online loan requests which are automatically approved if conditions are met.

  - Customers must have an active Savings account to open a Fixed Deposit.